 Explanatory Research is the conducted for a problem which was not well researched before, demands priorities, generates operational definitions and provides a better-researched model.
 It is actually a type of research design which focuses on explaining the aspects of your study in a detailed manner.
 The researcher starts with a general idea and uses research as a tool which could lead to the subjects that would be dealt in the incoming future.
-It is meant to provide details where small amount of information exists for a certain product in mind of that researcher.
-For starting your research you need to create a research outline or speech outline to pitch your research idea to your professor or a boss or in a board meeting.
+It is meant to provide details where a small amount of information exists for a certain product in mind of that researcher.
+For starting your research, you need to create a research outline or speech outline to pitch your research idea to your professor or a boss or in a board meeting.

-Conducted in order to help us find the problem that was not studied before in-depth.
-The Explanatory research is not used to give us some conclusive evidence, but helps us in understanding the problem more efficiently.
+Explanatory Research is conducted in order to help us find the problem that was not studied before in-depth.
+The Explanatory research is not used to give us some conclusive evidence but helps us in understanding the problem more efficiently.
 When conducting the research, the researcher should be able to adapt himself/herself to the new data and the new insight that he discovers as he/she studies the subject.

 - Increasing Understanding: